ahstat/ahstat.github.io/_posts/2017-6-11-Triangle-pursuit.md

 **Reducing dimension of the problem**

 Each triplet contains $$6$$ real parameters.
 We will show that we can reduce the *triangle pursuit* problem to $$1$$ parameter without loss of generality.
 Explicitly, our final parameter will be $$t \in (0, 2 \pi) \setminus \lbrace \pi \rbrace$$, related with triplet $$(x_1, x_2, x_3) = (0, 1, e^{it})$$.
+Calculations are tedious, so you can skip them at first reading.

 ***Applying rotation and translation***